miguelvidex/PioneerModel/README.md

 ```
 roslaunch p3dx_description rviz.launch
 ```
-To run see the urdf model of robot with camera:
+To see the urdf model of robot with camera:
 (terminal 1)
 ```
 roslaunch p3dx_description test_urdf.launch